 What I have been asked to share with you is not so much my story of how and why I came to Harvest USA, but rather what has happened to me since then.
 I will not pretend to have answers to many questions.
-This is a story of ‘work in progress,’ and how God ceaselessly and actively works in my life.
+This is a story of a ‘work in progress’ and how God ceaselessly and actively works in my life.

-I came to Harvest USA because I was convicted that there was something very wrong in what wanted from people and women in particular.
+I came to Harvest USA because I was convicted that there was something very wrong in what I wanted from people and women in particular.
 I remember the night I finally began to see the subtle differences in what was good and bad in my friendships.
 It was a New Year’s Eve party to which a certain few had been invited.
-As I sat there I was aware of, as if for the first time, the lingering, meaningful gazes, the exclusive conversations, and private jokes, the hand resting too long on a shoulder.
+As I sat there, I was aware of, as if for the first time, the lingering, meaningful gazes, the exclusive conversations and private jokes, the hand resting too long on a shoulder.
 I had the sensation of being sucked into something that was no longer alluring.
 Everything worked in this group by hints and insinuation; nothing was ever said openly; so nothing could be defined.
 I remember it being a long, long night.

 The Silent Sisterhood to which I belonged required secrecy, and for maintaining the secret my reward was an aching hollowness that gnawed deeper and deeper into my soul.
 I was a living, breathing lie.
 I had spent a lifetime building a pleasant, inoffensive façade keeping all but a tiny few out.
 Now this façade was so thick that it seemed impossible to break through.
 This is testimony that God can pulverize even the thickest walls around our hearts.

-If God says, “No, this not the lifestyle to which I call you,” then to what does He call me?
+If God says, “No, this not the lifestyle to which I call you,” then to what does he call me?
 There has to be more to living than just not being gay anymore.
-For me Harvest USA is not just about walking along side men and women coming out of the homosexual and lesbian lifestyle.
+For me Harvest USA is not just about walking alongside men and women coming out of the homosexual and lesbian lifestyle.
 It is a mistake to think that when someone stops acting out the gay lifestyle that it ends there.
 In most cases all you’ve got is a celibate homosexual or lesbian who lives in an androgynous twilight world of simply knowing what they shouldn’t do.
-Having been there I found it’s a cold, comfortless place to be.
+Having been there, I found it’s a cold, comfortless place to be.
 Those who stop there find little to rejoice about; their hearts are rarely open or warm, their anger something to be avoided.

-But God calls me to be His daughter, His beloved daughter, to grow into womanhood, capable of seeing and experiencing Him, people and life in a totally unique way through my femininity.
-He teaches me in Word and leads me to women in church, in groups, and in friendships who, as in the words of Proverbs 31, are clothed in strength and dignity, who do not fear the future because of Him and who speak with wisdom and faithful instruction.
-These women move freely and enjoy the respect and confidence of others and shatter my old notions of strength, independence and freedom.
+But God calls me to be his daughter, his beloved daughter, to grow into womanhood, capable of seeing and experiencing him, people, and life in a totally unique way through my femininity.
+He teaches me in Word and leads me to women in church, in groups, and in friendships who, as in the words of Proverbs 31, are clothed in strength and dignity, who do not fear the future because of him and who speak with wisdom and faithful instruction.
+These women move freely and enjoy the respect and confidence of others and shatter my old notions of strength, independence, and freedom.
 These women are interdependent, they do not see themselves as separate, and they are connected closely to others and enjoy it!
-The connection is neither smothering nor exclusive as I found in lesbianism, but springs from being present to one another even in the hard, raw times that God uses to shape His daughters.
+The connection is neither smothering nor exclusive as I found in lesbianism, but springs from being present to one another even in the hard, raw times that God uses to shape his daughters.

 I am at that point of my journey where I have begun to explore my femininity, this intrinsic part of me–and it is not without fear.
 I am often frightened by the newness of everything.
-In a world in which I have heard femininity described as a ragbag of discarded female values to be passed over in search of something better: allowing my life to be shaped by God through His gift of femininity is also frightening.
-But to expose myself to the refining fire of my Father, to feel the sharpness of His knife as He cuts deep into the shadowy corners of my soul is also to expose that fear for His attention so that He may deal with it.
+In a world in which I have heard femininity described as a ragbag of discarded female values to be passed over in search of something better, allowing my life to be shaped by God through his gift of femininity is also frightening.
+But to expose myself to the refining fire of my Father, to feel the sharpness of his knife as he cuts deep into the shadowy corners of my soul is also to expose that fear for his attention so that he may deal with it.

-From the safety of His protection I face the temptations to go back, to strive at being strong and independent, and consequently to being untouchable in the core of myself.
-For these temptations are still there, but in God’s love I no longer welcome them as old friends, but see them as the soul destroyers they are.
+From the safety of his protection I face the temptations to go back, to strive at being strong and independent, and consequently to being untouchable in the core of myself.
+For these temptations are still there.
+But in God’s love I no longer welcome them as old friends, but see them as the soul destroyers they are.

 To receive is something that was impossible for me not so long ago.
 There is beauty in this that I know I am just beginning to understand.
 God has lifted the curtain and I have glimpsed something wonderful–that promises more.
 I want to know, see and be more of what he is calling me to be.
-As He reveals more, I know this process will not end in this lifetime, but this a journey I want to make; I want to make it hoping and trusting always in Him, my loving Father.
+As he reveals more, I know this process will not end in this lifetime, but this a journey I want to make; I want to make it hoping and trusting always in him, my loving Father.